 While on a journey to pursue personal mastery and world-class excellence, Amanda has caught the eye of the media and the public.

 She has been featured on the pages and covers of glossy magazines, newspapers, television, and radio talk shows.

-Stepping up to the plate and often serving as the only millennial on boards, Amanda was encouraged, ran, and won a local government election in 2018, making her one of the youngest female Directors in Canada.
+Stepping up to the plate and often serving as the only millennial on boards, Amanda was encouraged, ran, and won a local government election in 2018, making her one of the youngest women in a mayoral position in Canada.

 Some of Amanda's other accolades and awards include being recognized as: